THU-KEG/MAVEN-dataset/DataFormat.md

              	     	]
         	},
     ],
-    "negative_triggers":[ // a list for negative instances, each item is a dict for an negative mention {
+    "negative_triggers":[ // a list for negative instances, each item is a dict for a negative mention {
         	"id": "46348f4078ae8460df4916d03573b7de",
             	"trigger_word": "desire",